 For many autoimmune patients, living well with autoimmunity means constant management of the factors that cause inflammation.

-Now that you know about the top five leaky gut myths and misunderstandings, keep your eye out for my upcoming blog series on gut health.
-We’ll dive into how to determine your underlying leaky gut mechanisms and what you can do about them.
+Now that you know about the top five leaky gut myths and misunderstandings, keep your eye out for my Gut Health course.